 Analysis and Test Results

 We spent hundreds of hours researching stand up paddleboards and combing through manufacturer's specifications and user reviews.
 Then we bought the top boards available on the market today to put them to the test and see which board came out on top.
 The scores range from 0-100, and you can see how they stacked up in the table above.
-We conducted over 15 different tests, grouping them into five weighted metrics: Glide Performance, Stability, Maneuverability, Ease of Transport and Durability.
 The following sections dive into the details about each board.

 Hover over the dots below to see the names of award winners (blue) and non-award winners (gray).
 As you can see, our Best Buy winning Isle Versa Epoxy is by far the best value as it scores at the top and is priced toward the bottom.
 Boards that cost less generally offer poor performance.
 However, we think the Sun Dolphin has enough positive attributes to make it another excellent value pick, especially if you are shopping on a tight budget.
 You can also see how the Isle Explorer, the Editors' Choice in our inflatable review, compares in value to the non-inflatables.

 The most important metric in our test — accounting for 35 percent of the total score — is glide performance.
 Boards that glide well allow you to travel further and move faster while expending less effort.
 A board that doesn't glide well will feel slow and sluggish, leaving you struggling to keep up with friends.
 To evaluate the performance of each board, we ran a time trial and a glide-per-stroke test for each board — both on flat water and in rough conditions.